-CRF category code Category Gas Explanation 4.D Wetlands CH 4 No IPCC guidance is provided for calculating Tier 1 estimates of carbon stock changes in organic soils for this land-use category.
+CRF category code Category Gas Explanation 4.D Wetlands CH 4 No IPCC guidance is provided for calculating Tier 1 estimates of carbon stock changes in organic soils for this land use category.
 New Zealand does not have sufficient information on biomass burning activities to reliably report on it.
-4.E Settlements CH4 No IPCC guidance is provided for calculating Tier 1 estimates of carbon stock changes in organic soils for this land-use category.
+4.E Settlements CH 4 No IPCC guidance is provided for calculating Tier 1 estimates of carbon stock changes in organic soils for this land use category.
 New Zealand does not have sufficient information on biomass burning activities to reliably report on it.
-4.F Other land CH4 No IPCC guidance is provided for calculating Tier 1 estimates of carbon stock changes in organic soils for this land-use category.
+4.F Other land CH 4 No IPCC guidance is provided for calculating Tier 1 estimates of carbon stock changes in organic soils for this land use category.
 New Zealand does not have sufficient information on biomass burning activities to reliably report on it.
-4.A,D Forest land and wetlands: Drainage and rewetting and other management of organic and mineral soils CO 2 New Zealand has no activity data on rewetting of organic soils.
-Organic soils make up less than 1 per cent of New Zealand's land use area.
-4.A - D Forest land, cropland, grassland and wetlands: Drainage and rewetting and other management of organic and mineral soils CH 4 , N 2 O No methodology is provided in the 2006 IPCC Guidelines for estimating emissions from this source category.
-Waste 5.B.1 Composting CH 4 , N 2 O New Zealand does not have any reliable activity data to provide an accurate emission estimate from this category.
-Assuming that if 1 per cent of all New Zealand household waste is composted (most conservative estimate), these emissions would be CH 4 2.9 + N 2 O 0.3 = 3.2 kt CO 2 -e, which is less than 0.05 per cent of the national gross emissions and less than 500 kt CO 2 -e.
+Waste 5.B.1 Composting/Municipal solid waste CH 4 , N 2 O New Zealand does not have any reliable activity data to provide an accurate emission estimate from this category.
+Assuming that if 1 per cent of all New Zealand household waste is composted (most conservative estimate), these emissions would be CH 4 $3.4 + N_2O$ $2.4 = 5.8$ kt CO 2 -e, which is less than 0.05 per cent of the national gross emissions and less than 500 kt CO 2 -e.
 5.D.1 and 5.D.2 Domestic wastewater and Industrial wastewater Amount of CH 4 flared NE (not estimated) is used for activity data, because New Zealand does not have any information regarding the CH 4 flaring in this source category.
 The amount of CH 4 flared does not contribute to New Zealand's total emissions, but the implied emission factor only (as per the 2006 IPCC Tier 1 methodology provided in table 5D of the common reporting format tables).

-The estimate of emissions for all of New Zealand's source categories marked as 'NE' (not estimated) results in 26.7 kt $CO_2$ -e, which is below the 0.1 per cent of the total emissions threshold (80 kt $CO_2$ -e).
+The estimate of emissions for all of New Zealand's source categories marked as 'NE' (not estimated) results in 25.8 kt $CO_2$ -e, which is below the 0.1 per cent of the total emissions threshold (78.7 kt $CO_2$ -e).